jaeyun-jung/tizen-docs/docs/application/dotnet/guides/machine-learning/singleshot.md

 After calling the `Invoke()` method of the `Tizen.MachineLearning.Inference.SingleShot` class, the `Tizen.MachineLearning.Inference.TensorsData` instance is returned as the inference result.
 The result can have multiple output data.
 Therefore, you have to fetch each data using the `GetTensorData()` method.
-If the limit is exceeded, then `IndexOutOfRangeException` is raised:
+If the limit is exceeded, then `ArgumentException` is raised:

 ```C#
 /* Get the first Tensor data from the inference result */